pyrocko/grond/docs/source/examples/satellite_insar/index.rst

 The project folder
 ------------------

-The project folder now contains a configuration file for Grond and some utility scripts to download precalculated Green's functions and InSAR data:
+The project folder now contains a configuration file for Grond and some utility scripts to download pre-calculated Green's functions and InSAR data:

 .. code-block :: sh

     grond-playground-insar        # project folder
     ├── bin                        # directory with scripts
-    │   ├── download_gf_stores.sh  # download precalculated Green's functions
+    │   ├── download_gf_stores.sh  # download pre-calculated Green's functions
     │   ├── download_insar_data.sh      # a simple event-based waveform downloader
     └── config                     # directory for configuration files └── insar_rectangular.gronf       # Grond configuration file for this exercise